Damaged dam system threatens Northern California towns

 OROVILLE, Calif.
-(AP) — A huge Northern California reservoir, held in place by a massive dam, has always been central to the life of the towns around it.
+(AP) — A huge Northern California reservoir, held in place by a massive dam, has been central to the life of the towns around it for a half century.

 Now the lake that has brought them holiday fireworks and salmon festivals could bring disaster.